 We presume you have thoroughly read the Dunstable Site Guide and know the various launching and landing areas.
 Yes, I know everyone is taking-off at the main paraglider launch in front of the fence, but - is that the best place for you to launch from?

-Spend at least 20 minutes just looking around the site itself, look where the experienced pilots are flying - how they launch - where they launch - how they top land.
+Spend at least 20 minutes just looking around the site itself, look where the experienced pilots are flying in relation to the ridge - how they launch - where they launch - how they top land.
 Check the windsocks in the Gliding Club, is the wind off to the North or the South?
+Which way should you turn after launch?
 How will that affect your groundspeed?
-Which way do you turn after launch?

 Also look at the sky.
 What are the clouds telling you?
 Are they flat and layered or towering up into the blue sunny sky with crisp edges.
 What are the birds doing?
 Are there flocks of them all circling at once?
 Are some pilots in the air much higher than others?
-This is an obvious indication of thermals on the hill.
+These are obvious indications of thermals on the hill.
 Watch and Learn!

 All this visual information can give you advanced warning of what the air is going to be like, even before you take-off.
 Finally, make sure YOU are ready to fly, and that you are well rested after your stressful drive to the site, and above all remain focused on what you are about to do.